 If you struggle with the dexterity required to use string wound around your fingers, you may try using a dental floss stick, also known as a ‘pick’ or ‘wand’.
 These disposable items consist of a short piece of floss suspended between two plastic prongs on a handle.
 Often the handle is shaped into a point which can be used as a toothpick.

 While they certainly make it easier to reach the back teeth, they don’t offer the same range of motion and they may miss the area below the gum line.
+They’re also not the best option if you’re conscious of the amount of plastic you throw away.
 You might find this device more hygienic though, as you aren’t touching the bacteria-covered string during use.

 Oral irrigators (water jets)

 For a more technological approach to cleaning between your teeth and under your gums, you could consider a water or air flosser.
 These hand-held devices, also known as oral irrigators, deliver a pressurised burst of air and/or water between each set of teeth.

 Waterpik and Philips Sonicare AirFloss are two of the biggest names in this market, although many other brands are available.
 The AirFloss combines air and water in short bursts to “take the hassle out of flossing”.
 It uses only about a teaspoon of water per session, compared to the Waterpik which uses a lot more.